26 Quick & Simple Ways To Relieve Dog Boredom

 To keep your dog mentally and physically challenged give them some fun activities to do.
 Spending a little bit of extra time making sure your dog gets some meaningful interaction leads to a happy, healthy dog.

 Dogs aren’t natural couch potatoes; they’ve been bred to work alongside humans.
 Relieve dog boredom by giving them something to do.
 With a little bit of imagination you can come up with all sorts of ways to help keep them entertained and busy.

 Guests often laugh when I say “time to do laundry” and my dog readily jumps up and gets excited.
 There’s nothing wrong with getting your dog involved with your everyday chores; I even make my dog Laika bring me her leash when it’s time to go for a walk.

 She eats her meals out of a Kong Wobbler; partly because she scarfs down her food quickly but mostly to keep her mind engaged.
 She helps me in the garden – she’s excellent at collecting wood for the firepit.
 Simple little tasks throughout the day really do add up.

 What do you do to keep your dog busy and entertained?
 How do you relieve dog boredom?
 Any special treats or games?

 Looking For More Ways to Keep Your Dog Busy?

-Does your dog look bored?
-Check out 33 Simple Ways to Keep Your Dog Busy Indoors for more ways to keep your dog happy, entertained and out of trouble.
+Looking for more boredom busters for your dog?
+Check out our list of 33 Simple Ways to Keep Your Dog Busy Indoors for more ways to keep your dog happy, entertained and out of trouble.

 This post contains affiliate links, if you purchase an item I’ll earn a small commission.